ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The unique identifier of the inviting BPI Subject
 * The State Synchronization and Advancement Predicate utilized in the IVSM for which the invitation was issued.
 * A URI to accept or reject the invitation
-* An object containing all of the IVSM's endpoints as URIs
+* An object containing all of the target IVSM's endpoints as URIs
 * A digital signature of the inviting BPI Subject over the content of the invitation

 **[R167]** A "Invite Participants to BPI Interoperability Process" operation MUST satisfy the following conditions to be valid: